vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

  the proper architecture (CS_ARCH_ARM) and mode (CS_MODE_ARM) parameters to pass to the cs_open function.4

 ## Recursive Disassembly with Capstone
  Capstone allows you to inspect only basic information about instructions, such as the address, raw bytes, or mnemonic representation.
-This is fine for a linear disassembler, as you saw in the previous example.
+This is fine for a linear d
+ disassembler, as you saw in the previous example.
 However, more advanced binary analysis tools often need to make decisions based on instruction properties, such as the registers theinstruction accesses, the type and value of its operands, the type of instruction (arithmetic, control flow, and so on), or the locations targeted by control flow in

  I found a piece of code, which will help us to understand.
 This code shows us a basic implementation of recursive disassembly.